Finding Information About Your Account Settings

 - Click the cog at the top right of the screen

-- Scroll to the bottom of the drop-down and click View full settings
+- At the bottom of the drop-down, click View All Outlook Settings

 - Under the Connected accounts section, click Other email accounts

-- Fill in the information on the page:
+- A pop-up form will appear.
+Fill in the information on the pop-up: